If you had free access to essentially all the museums in Paris, and were given four days to visit as many as you wanted, where would you go?

 It’s certainly a tricky one, and it’s the exact task I was faced with last week after a “Paris Museum Pass” landed in my letterbox.

-Full disclosure: These passes cost 62 euros per person, but I got mine for free because I run The Earful Tower podcast.
+Full disclosure: The 4-day passes cost 66 euros per person, but I got mine for free because I run The Earful Tower podcast.

 Anyway, like many tourists before me and like many who’ll follow after, I was faced with this daunting challenge of deciding how to spend my four days.
 I studied the map of the 55 museums on the pass and decided a few things: